relmify/jest-serializer-strip-ansi/README.md

 expect.addSnapshotSerializer(stripAnsi);
 ```

-Note that you can add multiple snapshot serializers in your jest configuration (this can be helpful
+Note that you can add multiple snapshot serializers in your jest configuration, but you can only add
-if you want to also use a snapshot serializer like `jest-snapshot-serializer-raw`), but you can only
-add one snapshot serializer at a time using `expect.addSnapshotSerializer()`.
+one snapshot serializer at a time using `expect.addSnapshotSerializer()`.
 Calling
 `expect.addSnapshotSerializer()` a second time will replace the previously added serializer.

 ## LICENSE